jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-nick-reverse-welove.md

 title: 'Nick Reverse: WeLove'
 date: 2018-01-05T03:29:14.000Z
 description: >-
-  We all love we love_sydney!
-Ahead of their gig tonight at the Burdekin hotel read our interview with front man and resident DJ Nick.
+  We all love WeLove sydney!
+Read our interview with frontman and resident DJ Nick.
 featuredImage: /img/nick-reverse.jpg
 ---
 Undoubtedly one of the finest DJs doing the biz in sunny Sydney, we caught up with [WeLove](https://www.facebook.com/welovesydneyunderground/) front man [Nick Reverse](https://www.facebook.com/nickreverse/) for a chat about the brand and the things he loves...